-ervices that our plan pays for What you must pay Outpatient diagnostic tests and therapeutic services and supplies \$0 The plan will pay for the following services: • X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Surgical supplies, such as dressings • Splints, casts, and other devices used for fractures and dislocations Lab tests Blood and blood storage and administration Other outpatient diagnostic tests Genetic testing not used for diagnosis of pregnancy o Prior authorization is required T-Cell (CAR-T) therapy Prior authorization is required IgE (allergy) testing Prior authorization is required when more than fifteen (15) units of testing is received per twelve (12) rolling months Cystic Fibrosis testing \circ Limited to one (1) test per lifetime The plan may also pay for other services not listed here.
+Services that our plan pays for What you must pay

+Outpatient diagnostic tests and therapeutic services and supplies \$0

+The plan will pay for the following services:

+• x-rays

+radiation (radium and isotope) therapy, including technician materials and supplies

+surgical supplies, such as dressings

+splints, casts, and other devices used for fractures and dislocations

+lab tests

+blood and blood storage and administration

+other outpatient diagnostic tests

+genetic testing not used for diagnosis of pregnancy

+Prior authorization is required

+T-Cell (CAR-T) therapy

+Prior authorization is required

+IgE (allergy) testing

+Prior authorization is required when more than fifteen (15) units of testing is received per twelve (12) rolling months

+Cystic Fibrosis testing

+Limited to one (1) test per lifetime

+The plan may also pay for other services not listed here.

 Prior authorization may be required.

-Services that our plan pays for What you must pay Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-The plan will pay for the following services: Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
+ices that our plan pays for What you must pay Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+The plan will pay for the following services: services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
 Sometimes you can be in the hospital overnight and still be an "outpatient."
-You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/media/11101 Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial- hospitalization program, if a provider certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself The plan may also pay for other services not listed here.
+You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/media/11101 labs and diagnostic tests billed by the hospital mental health care, including care in a partial- hospitalization program, if a provider certifies that inpatient treatment would be needed without it x-rays and other radiology services billed by the hospital medical supplies, such as splints and casts preventive screenings and services listed throughout the Benefits Chart some drugs that you can't give yourself The plan may also pay for other services not listed here.
 Prior authorization may be required.

-ervices that our plan pays for What you must pay
+Services that our plan pays for What you must pay

 Outpatient mental health care \$0

 The plan will pay for mental health services provided by:

-• community mental health centers,
+community mental health centers,

-• a state-licensed psychiatrist or doctor,
+a state-licensed psychiatrist or doctor,

-• a clinical psychologist,
+a clinical psychologist,

-• a clinical social worker,
+a clinical social worker,

 a clinical nurse specialist,

+a licensed professional counselor (LPC),

+a licensed marriage and family therapist (LMFT),

-a nurse practitioner,
+a nurse practitioner (NP),

-• a physician assistant, or
+a physician assistant (PA), or

 any other Medicare- or Rhode Island Medicaid- qualified mental health care professional as allowed under applicable state laws.

 The plan will pay for the following:

-Clinic services
+clinic services

-Individual, group, and family treatment
+individual, group, and family treatment

-Crisis intervention and stabilization
+crisis intervention and stabilization emergency services

-Emergency services

-Diagnostic evaluation
+diagnostic evaluation

-Psychological testing
+psychological testing

-Medication evaluation and management
+medication evaluation and management

-Specialized services for people with serious mental illness, including Integrated Health Home and Assertive Community Treatment

-Partial hospitalization

-Day/evening treatment

-Intensive outpatient treatment

-Clubhouse

-Integrated dual diagnosis treatment for people with mental illness and substance use disorders

 This benefit is continued on the next page.